Have this post read to you in a natural voice, so you can do other things:

 4. No BS Agency Guest Posting – Decently cheap, for decent links.

 Interface: 10/10 Clean – simple enough, easy to navigate.
 All and all, a really pleasant experience.
-If all the links really were $99 every time, it would be even more simple/delightful.
+If the pricing was always exactly what they stated – it would be my favorite linking option.

 Price Point: $ – Decent for the price point.